mstable/metavaults/README.md

 The markdown for the relevant contracts can then be copied into GitBook.

 Unfortunately the generated markdown will not include inherited classes.
-These need to be manually include for now.
+These need to be manually included for now.

 ## Other mStable Meta Vault repositories